-Wiley offers client access to third party investment managers for the discretionary investment management of client accounts and assets ("Private Manager Program") for which Wiley has entered into advisory agreements with third party registered investment advisers / subadvisor ("Investment Managers") to offer the investment management and advisory services to clients of Wiley.
-Under these agreements, .30% is paid to the respective Investment Manager.
+Wiley offers client access to third party investment managers for the discretionary investment management of client accounts and assets ("Private Manager Program") for which Clients enter into advisory agreements with Wiley and with third party registered investment advisers / sub-advisor ("Investment Managers") to offer the investment management and advisory services to clients of Wiley.
+Under these agreements, a fee is paid to both Wiley and to the respective Investment Manager as agreed to in those advisory agreements executed with Wiley and respective Investment Manager.

 Wiley performs due diligence reviews on the Investment Managers.
-Executed agreements are on file for each arrangement with a designated Investment Manager under the Private Manager Program.
-Additional information regarding these advisory arrangements will be disclosed by Wiley at or before the time the clients execute Client Agreements by delivery of the Form ADV Part 2A for Wiley and the respective Investment Manager.
+Additional information regarding these advisory arrangements will be disclosed at or before the time the clients execute Client Agreements by delivery of the Form ADV Part 2A for Wiley and Form ADV Part 2A for the respective Investment Manager, who is responsible for delivering their own ADV Part 2A to the Client.
+If Client does not receive ADV Part 2A from the Investment Manager, they may request, in writing, that Wiley provide one to them.